maex5/tasks/README.md

 ## Features

 - 🎯 Individual task lists for each child
-- 🌈 Custom gradient backgrounds for each child
+- 🌈 Personalized color themes with animated gradients
 - ✨ Interactive task completion with animations
 - 🎉 Celebration effects when all tasks are completed
+- 📱 Responsive design with iOS-optimized UI
+- 🎮 Interactive 3D emoji that responds to device orientation
 - 🔄 Automatic daily task reset
-- 📱 Responsive design for all devices
 - 🌍 Time-zone aware (Finnish timezone)

 ## Setup